 Weaving is heavily associated with family.
 The social relationships made during the process of weaving are just as important as the weaving work itself.
 Early exposure to the weaving process, and continuity between generations is a common experience, although not all weavers learn this way.
 Kuuyas Waahlal Gidaak talked about a “tradition of excellence” left by her great-great-grandparents Charles Tahayghen and Isabella Edenshaw.
 Being born with a predisposition to weave is also something that is spoken about by present day weavers Giihlgiigaa and Jaad Kuujus.

 At a young age Ilsgide would hide from her siblings, and, while in hiding would start to weave.
 She would appear with small woven pieces, and it was only then that her family knew what she was doing when she was hiding all those times. naani (grandmother) Selina would come and visit from Alaska.
-Once naani Selina left some ts’uu k’al which Ilsgide was able to get her hands on and weave.
+Once naani Selina left some ts’uu k’al, which Ilsgide was able to get her hands on and weave.
 Later, in the 1970’s Ilsgide got into carving.
 After naani saw the small projects Ilsgide had done, she made Ilsgide choose between carving and weaving.
 Ilsgide chose weaving, and was invited to learn from naani Selina at her home in Ketichan, Alaska.
 Ilsgide comes from an unbroken chain of weavers from the north end of Haida Gwaii and into Alaska.
 Her nieces, awaa (mother) and naani were and are carriers of the weaving tradition.

 Connecting the work of spiders to the work of a weaver, Jaad Kuujus was given a pouch filled with cobwebs by an acquaintance.
 The work of a spider has long been associated with the work of a weaver, and was highlighted earlier in the story about how the first spruce root basket was made.
 In my interview with Jaad Kuujus she was reading some journal entries she made months earlier about the “roots of trees talking about gifts that were left unused inside the body and that.. took my veins and wove them into thinkings and memories from my ancestry”, around that same time she started weaving.